sahilbariya84-cell/Wheather-App/README.md

    Android/iOS emulator.

 ## How It Works
-- The user types a city name and taps **Search**.
+- The user types a city name and taps the search icon.
 - The app calls the OpenWeatherMap REST API using `fetch()`.
-- The JSON response (temperature, humidity, wind speed, description) is stored in state and rendered on screen.
+- The JSON response (temperature, humidity, wind speed, condition) is stored in state and rendered on screen, with a matching custom weather icon.
 - Loading and error states are handled so the UI never gets stuck.

 ## Author